xforty/xforty-drupal/README.md

 ### Make Files

 * `base.make` is the make file that gets included by your `distro.make`.
-* `distro.make` is the template you can use to create your own make file.
+* `examples/distro.make.example` is the template you can use to create your own make file.

 ### Basic Usage

-1. Create your own make file based on distro.make.
+1. Create your own make file based on `examples/distro.make.example`.

 2. Use `drush make` to build your new make file.

 3. Install drupal site using the `xforty` profile.

+### Advanced Usage

+* View the `examples/sub_profile` folder to see how you can use `xforty` as a base profile.

 ### Resources